 I grew up in Alliance, Ohio, two hours southwest of Erie.
-I joined the Department of Mathematics here at Gannon in 1999 and have recently stepped down as department chair.
-My wife Kristin and I celebrated our 20th anniversary in the summer of 2012.
-We have two teenage children and two extremely silly shih tzus.
+I joined the Department of Mathematics here at Gannon in 1999.
+My wife Kristin and I have been married 26 years.
+Kristin teaches English as a Second Language at Pfeiffer-Burleigh Elementary in the Erie School District.
+We have two adult children.

 My Ph.D. is in the area of algebraic combinatorics.
 Combinatorics is the mathematics of finite sets - think about problems like counting the number of possible lottery tickets, or constructing a schedule for a sports league.
 Algebra, especially matrix algebra, is a source of both questions and solutions in combinatorics.
 More recently I have become interested in statistics both for the mathematics involved and as a way to collaborate with colleagues from other departments who have data to analyze.